 3. Regional and gender differences in literacy rates

-Although there has been progress over the years – Africa, for instance, has seen literacy rates more than double since 1970 and some 80% of adults in the world today can read and write - almost one billion adults in the world are still illiterate.
+Although there has been progress over the years – Africa, for instance, has seen literacy rates more than double since 1970 and some 80% of adults in the world today can read and write – almost one billion adults in the world are still illiterate.
 Of the 800 million adults (15 years and older) who still cannot read or write, two–thirds of them (500 million) are women.
 Of 650 million children of primary-school age, at least 250 million cannot read.
 Being illiterate is obviously detrimental to your human rights.
 Those who cannot read or write will find it much more difficult to know their rights and to know the ways to protect their rights.

 These are some of the most recent data on literacy rates: